caped-doshi/cryptoquantengine/docs/configuration.md

 # Configuration Guide

-This document explains the configuration files used by **CryptoQuantLab**.
+This document explains the configuration files used by **CryptoQuantEngine**.
 Each config file is located in the `config/` directory and controls different aspects of the backtest engine, strategies, and output.

 ---